Flash Inference: Near Linear Time Inference for Long Convolution Sequence Models and Beyond: Experiments

 \subsection{Mixer Isolation study and Hybridization of $\tau$ implementations}

 We evaluate the different convolution implementations for all settings of $B, D, M, U$ and observe that each of these four implementation lies on the pareto frontier curve of tile size vs latency as shown in Figure~\ref{fig:synthetic-pareto}.
-Our \emph{Hybrid} approach dynamically chooses the best $\tau$ implementation for a given tile size $U$ based on the isolated empirically-measured efficiency of each implementation as shown in Figures~\ref{fig:synthetic-cum}.
+Our \emph{Hybrid} approach dynamically chooses the best $\tau$ implementation for a given tile size $U$ based on the isolated empirically-measured efficiency of each implementation as shown in Figures~\ref{fig:synthetic-pareto}.
 Figure~\ref{fig:synthetic-breakdown} shows the cumulative token time breakdown for the mixer and non-mixer components of the synthetic setup for all our $\tau$ implementations.
-We observe an increase in the non-mixer components due to significant reduction in GPU kernel time that exposes the CPU kernel dispatch overhead for the MLP blocks in the non-mixer components.
+We observe the non-mixer component staying largely the same across approaches - this is made possible through the employment of CUDA Graphs as further discussed in Appendix~\ref{sec:cuda-graphs-appendix}.